containerd/containerd/docs/image-verification.md

     bin_dir = "/opt/containerd/image-verifier/bin"
     max_verifiers = 10
     per_verifier_timeout = "10s"
+    pod_metadata = false
 ```

 All files in `bin_dir`, if it exists, must be verifier executables which conform to the following API.

+Images must be pulled with the transfer service in order to use this plugin.

 ## Image Verifier Binary API